-After securing a grant from William Penn Foundation in 2010 to pilot this new study, Partners joined with Dr. Ram Cnaan of the University of Pennsylvania’s School of Social Policy and Practice, and began to lay out a new, ambitious, quantitative approach to understanding the full value congregations provide to their local economy – an approach that could be used by government, policy analysts, and advocates.
+After securing a grant from William Penn Foundation to pilot this new study, Partners joined with Dr. Ram Cnaan of the University of Pennsylvania’s School of Social Policy and Practice, and began to lay out a new, ambitious, quantitative approach to understanding the full value congregations provide to their local economy – an approach that could be used by government, policy analysts, and advocates.

 Congregations are important employers; purchasers of local goods and services; magnets for bringing in cash, volunteer time and other resources from outside the city; and providers of important value through the ‘invisible safety net’ of programs and services that help individuals and families be productive workers and citizens.